The AI Operating System for European mid-market wealth management's AI transition

 What do the unit economics look like?

 Customers enter at a low ACV through the Compliance Agent and grow significantly as additional agents are activated.
 The cohort conversion model produces a high rate of paid conversions per cycle.
 Net Revenue Retention is driven by the agent rollout within existing accounts.
 Gross margin is healthy and improving with scale.
 Specific figures are aligned to the latest financial model and presented separately.
-(Figures TBD pending model finalisation.)
+See the Unit Economics section below and the Financial Dashboard for specific values.

 Question 5